 Durable.
 Virtually Unbreakable.
 Affordable.

-Easily formable polyethylene terephthalate glycol or PET-G is a thermoplastic polyester that provides significant chemical resistance, durability, and easy manufacturing.
+Polyethylene terephthalate glycol, commonly known as PETG or PET-G, is a thermoplastic polyester that provides significant chemical resistance, durability, and excellent formability for manufacturing.
 PETG can be easily vacuumed and pressure-formed as well as heat-bent thanks to its low forming temperatures.
+This makes it exceptionally popular for consumer and commercial applications that involve 3D printing, or other heat-forming manufacturing techniques.
 Additionally, PETG is well-suited for fabrication techniques like die cutting, routing, and bending.

-Fully recyclable like acrylic, PETG is subject to multiple uses, for food, soft drink, and liquid beverage containers.
-Thermo- and vacuum-formable like acrylic, PETG tolerates a tremendous amount of pressure without cracking.
-Naturally clear, PETG takes color easily during processing.
-It is available injection molded or like acrylic, extruded as sheets.
+PETG is both thermoformable and vacuum-formable, and can tolerate a tremendous amount of pressure without cracking.
+Although PETG is naturally clear, it takes color easily during processing.
+It can be injection molded into a variety of shapes, or extruded into sheets.

-Diving deeper, PETG plastic is often the material of choice of point-of-sale stands.
-Easy to manufacture in a wide range of shapes and colors, businesses often turn to the material for eye-catching signage that attracts customers.
+Diving deeper, PETG plastic is often the material of choice for point-of-sale stands and other retail displays.
+Since it's easy to manufacture in a wide range of shapes and colors, businesses often turn to PETG material for eye-catching signage that attracts customers.
 Plus, the added benefit of easy printing helps make customized, intricate imagery an affordable option.